How does the Berner Oberland Pass work?

 On board the train

-Once you're on board, you will need to present your Regional-Pass Bernese Oberland (and the discounted ticket if applicable) to ticket controllers upon request.
+Once you're on board, you will need to present your Berner Oberland Pass (and the discounted ticket if applicable) to ticket controllers upon request.
 The controller may want to check your passport as well, to make sure you're the owner of the presented pass.